Chase22/TelegramBotConventions/Convention.md

-# Convention for standardizing Telegram Bots
+# Convention for the standardization Telegram Bots

 ## Changelog
 Version | Date | Note